Kingdom Tension Part 5

 42 They devoted themselves to the apostles’ teaching and to the fellowship, to the breaking of bread and to prayer.
 43 Everyone was filled with awe, and the apostles did many wonders and miraculous signs.

-Yet, prayer often becomes the one thing we neglect.
+Still, we often forget to pray.
 Why?
-Because life is noisy.
-We’re surrounded by obligations, distractions, devices, and demands that compete for our attention.
-In the rush, prayer becomes a box we check—whispered over meals or mumbled in exhaustion at night.
-Though our spirit may be willing, our flesh, like the disciples in the garden, is weak (Matthew 26:40–41).
-Jesus’ gentle rebuke to Peter, “Could you not keep watch with me for one hour?” echoes into our hearts today.
-It wasn’t a scolding—it was an invitation.
-An invitation to be with Him in the most challenging moments, to draw near, and to stay awake in spirit.
+Because life is loud.
+There are a lot of things that want our attention, like obligations, distractions, devices, and demands.
+In a hurry, we pray in a way that makes it seem like we’re just checking a box—whispering over meals or mumbling at night when we’re tired.
+Our spirit may be willing, but our flesh is weak, just like the disciples were in the garden (Matthew 26:40–41).
+“Could you not keep watch with me for one hour?”
+Jesus said to Peter.
+This still rings in our hearts today.
+It wasn’t a scolding; it was an invitation.
+An invitation to be with Him in the hardest times, to get close, and to stay awake in spirit.

-So let us remember: prayer must not be our last resort, but our first response.
-When we make time to pray, even in weakness, God meets us with strength.
-He honors our desire, and He draws near.
-Let’s not just offer up quick words; let’s return to the One who asked, “Could you not give me an hour?” and respond with renewed devotion.
+So let’s remember that prayer shouldn’t be our last resort; it should be our first response.
+God gives us strength when we take time to pray, even when we are weak.
+He honors our desire and comes closer.
+Let’s not just say a few quick words; let’s go to the One who asked, “Could you not give me an hour?” and show our devotion again.

 This weekend at Keys Vineyard Church, we will discuss all this and more, so be sure to join us in person or online.